 If your mortgage includes a home equity line of credit (HELOC), it’s definitely registered as a collateral charge.
 It’s also important to be aware that some banks register 100% of their mortgages this way even without a HELOC component.
 And, chances are, you don’t even know.
 That’s not the nicest move banks can make, but it doesn’t stop them.
 So, if you’re unsure whether you have a collateral charge, we’ll be happy to examine your current mortgage and find out.

 If you’re finding your dollars are really being stretched to the limit each month or you’d like to put more money towards something other than your mortgage, you’re not alone.
 Yes, we understand that there are important purchases you’d like to finance outside of making your mortgage payments!
 In fact, some of our customers are refinancing to extend their amortization back up to 25 years – or even 30 years – in order to improve their monthly cashflow and feel like they can still build fun memories.

-You can refinance today into a full-featured mortgage with nesto at a rate of 2.59%!*
+You can refinance today into a full-featured mortgage with nesto at a 5-year fixed rate.

 Many customers are also entrusting us to help consolidate their outstanding unsecured higher-interest debt – such as credit cards and lines of credit – within their mortgage.
 Paying off that car loan and those two visas while also securing a new, lower mortgage rate at the same time can make a world of difference to your cashflow.

 Other popular reasons for refinancing to take advantage of home equity include: financing home renovations; purchasing an investment property or making other investments; sending kids to school; or even taking a much-needed vacation.